4.87 from 23 votes

 This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 Please read my disclosure policy.

-Closeup of banana pudding with a spoon in a clear glass bowl
+Closeup of homemade banana pudding with a spoon in a clear glass bowl

-I hope you bookmarked last week’s vanilla wafers recipe because you’re going to need it today.
-As promised, here is my 100% from-scratch, homemade banana pudding recipe.
+I hope you bookmarked last week’s homemade vanilla wafers because you’re going to need it for my homemade banana pudding!

-While you can substitute store-bought cookies (and I even had to use some in these pictures because someone ate all of my from-scratch ones… Zach), there is nothing like a truly from-scratch banana pudding.
+While you can substitute store-bought cookies, there is nothing like a truly from-scratch banana pudding.

 And this one is the real deal.
 We’re making our own rich and creamy vanilla pudding base, folding in homemade whipped cream, and layering homemade (preferably) vanilla wafers throughout.
-No boxed Jello mixes, no Cool Whip, just the good stuff.
+No boxed pudding packets, no Cool Whip, just the good stuff.

 Let’s get to it.